klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 **Marshal**

 Originally, this vulnerability was found by **Charlie Somerville** during a research against Ruby on Rails, which leaded to the discovery of a gadget chain based on the `rails` module.
-However, the chain as it was, presented some major fallbacks:
+However, the chain as it was, presented some major drawbacks:

 * ActiveSupport gem must be loaded
 * ERB from stdlib must be loaded